LukeGrahamLandry/franca/docs/introduction.md

 In this style, there can be many declarations of `f` as long as the argument/return types are different so the compiler can unambiguously tell which function you intended to call.

+A function parameter with a `$` before the name must have its value known at compile time for each callsite (this is spelled `comptime` in zig).

+Variables with the same names shadow each other (including when declared multiple times in the same scope, the new variable is used after its declaration).
+Constants can be shadowed in child scopes but since they are order independent, a constant can only be defined once in each scope.

 ## Operators

 These all behave as you'd expect.

 - math: `+ - * /`
+- assignment: `= += -= *= /=`
 - equality: `== !=`
 - comparison: `> < >= <=`
 - not: `!`